DrezByte/rose-next-classic/README.md

 one.
 Refer to the docs for `scripts/bake.ps1`

 - Run the `scripts/dev-setup.ps1` script
-- Run the `scripts/generate_launchers.cmd` script for convenience scripts
 - Update the server configuration file (`dev/server/server.toml`) with your database settings.